The Road Not Taken: Reception

+Orr concluded by noting: "It is a poem about the necessity of choosing that somehow, like its author, never makes a choice itself—that instead repeatedly returns us to the same enigmatic, leaf-shadowed crossroads."

-Frost himself wrote the poem as a joke for his friend Edward Thomas, who was often indecisive about which route to take when the two went walking.
+Frost wrote the poem as a joke for his friend Edward Thomas, who was often indecisive about which route to take when the two went walking.
 A New York Times book review on Brian Hall's 2008 biography Fall of Frost states: "Whichever way they go, they're sure to miss something good on the other path."
 Regarding the "sigh" that is mentioned in the last stanza, it may be seen as an expression of regret or of satisfaction.
 However, there is significance in the difference between what the speaker has just said of the two roads, and what he will say in the future.
-According to Lawrance Thompson, Frost's biographer, as Frost was once about to read the poem, he commented to his audience, "You have to be careful of that one; it's a tricky poem—very tricky," perhaps intending to suggest the poem's ironic possibilities.
+According to Lawrance Thompson, Frost's biographer, as Frost was once about to read the poem, he commented to his audience, "You have to be careful of that one; it's a tricky poem—very tricky", perhaps intending to suggest the poem's ironic possibilities.

 Thompson suggests that the poem's narrator is "one who habitually wastes energy in regretting any choice made: belatedly but wistfully he sighs over the attractive alternative rejected."
-Thompson also says that when introducing the poem in readings, Frost would say that the speaker was based on his friend Edward Thomas.
+Thompson also says that when introducing the poem in readings, Frost would say that the speaker was based on his friend Thomas.
 In Frost's words, Thomas was "a person who, whichever road he went, would be sorry he didn't go the other.
 He was hard on himself that way."

+Enduring fame

+The poem remained very well known well into the 21st century.
+A century after its publication, David Orr in 2016 published an entire book about the 20–line poem, The Road Not Taken: Finding America in the Poem Everyone Loves and Almost Everyone Gets Wrong.